 A representative of Tait, Weller is not expected to be present at the Meeting but will be present by telephone and will have the opportunity to make a statement if he or she so desires.
 This representative will also be available to respond to appropriate questions.
-Representatives of the Fund's prior auditor will not be present at the Meeting.
 A representative of the Fund's prior auditor will not attend the meeting, will not have an opportunity to make a statement and will not be available to respond to questions.